karel-burda/locking-container/README.md

     locking_container.emplace_back(5);
 });

-// or use function binding instead of lambda... locking_container.read_lock([&]()
+// instead of lambda, we could also use binding... locking_container.read_lock([&]()
 {
     // runs under the shared "read" lock, so that there might be multiple concurrent readers, and this